gppillai12/kaniko-yala/README.md

 ## Turn off huge page on postgres DB level

-- step1: create a configMap to make the huge pages = off
+- step1: create a configMap to make the huge pages = off in postgresql.conf file. copy the below content to postgres-cm.yaml to create a config map.
 <details>
-<summary>Postgres-cm.yaml</summary>
+<summary>postgres-cm.yaml</summary>

 ```
 apiVersion: v1